-- GCSE grades at least 6 A - Year 12 grades 3 or 4 very strong grades in external or internal exams. - If applicable for your subject, a pre-interview test that takes place at the end of October / beginning of November.
-Many of these are offered at The Judd School. - · Interview ability to engage in interesting dialogue or work in subject area of choice - Personal Statement demonstration of independence of thought, motivation, passion, self-instigated personal development. - School Reference
+- GCSE grades at least six 9s - Year 12 grades 3 or 4 very strong grades in external or internal exams. - If applicable for your subject, a pre-interview test that takes place at the end of October/ beginning of November.
+Many of these are offered at The Judd School. - Interview ability to engage in interesting dialogue or work in subject area of choice - Personal Statement demonstration of independence of thought, motivation, passion, self-instigated personal development. - School Reference

-It is very difficult, but not impossible, to support applicants who achieve below 6 A at GCSE or 4 high A grades in A/S and internal exams in Year 12.
-As AS grades become rare for students we are obliged to provide references based on what students have shown us they can do and not what they think they can do.
+It is very difficult, but not impossible, to support applicants who achieve below six 9s at GCSE and 4 high A grades internal exams in Year 12.
+We are obliged to provide references based on what students have shown us they can do and not what they think they can do.